 Can you believe it’s that time of year again?!
 Today I’m joining an amazingly talented group of 15 other bloggers for our annual Seasons of Home Holiday series, and we’re all sharing our kitchens decked out for the season.

 I know it can seem a little early for some (especially my husband, haha! 😉 ) but our idea in sharing early is to give you ideas for your own holiday decorating.
 I find that when I’m planning I start looking on Pinterest for inspiration and ideas around this time, so we want you to get inspired ~ even if you’re not decorating for a few weeks yet!

-And personally, I love starting with a touch of Christmas in the kitchen.
+Personally, I love starting with a touch of Christmas in the kitchen.
 It seems like a place where you can add a few touches without going full force.
+And why not decorate an area you spend so much time in?!
 And this year, I have a bit of a surprise for you.
 In fact, it’s a surprise for me, too!

 Last year, I did a Christmas that was mostly neutral, with touches of blush and copper.
 But this year I’m going in a completely different direction!
 Of course, I’m still decorating in mostly neutrals, but this year I’m adding some French blue to the equation.
 And funny enough, I’ve never loved blue in Christmas decor.
 That is, until now…

 The first place I usually add Christmas kitchen decor is to this little corner of my counter.
 A gathering of a little vintage Santa, some ornaments, and a paper mâché house featured on a cake stand.

 I love using cake stands as decor in the kitchen!
 They make anything look cute and special – they’re not just for food!

 Can I tell you a secret?
 This little blue velvet Santa is the thing that inspired this entire season ~ and I bought it last year!
 I literally saw this little guy late in December and the second I saw him and that gorgeous soft blue color, I knew it was going to be my color palette for this year!